yegor256/takes/README.md

 </project>
 ```

-With this configuration you can run it from command line:
+With this configuration you can run it from the command line:

 ```bash
 mvn clean integration-test -Phit-refresh -Dport=8080